 Unfortunately, Mother Nature has not glanced at the calendar lately, as it is still 90 degrees outside.
 Can you believe it?
 Although, from what Candi has said about the weather in her town, 90 degrees is probably considered cold for her!

 In any case, as the Summer finally winds down, this lady is ready for some great Fall comfort foods.
-One of my favorite recipes is for creamed chicken over biscuits.
+One of my favorite recipes is for buffalo chicken cheesesteaks.
 It is one of those wonderful recipes that warm you inside and out.
 So simple to make, and since it is made in a slow cooker, you get a great meal without all the work!

 As many of you already know, I work in a bookstore, and I love to share book recommendations.
 I generally am very versed on children and teen books, but there are times I can get absolutely lost in the cookbook section.
 Since Candi is a very accomplished cook, I am sure she can totally understand.

 So while I was at work, I took the opportunity to scope out some great cookbooks that really define Fall flavors.
 Some are new, but most of them are classic ones.
 Enjoy!

 - The Pumpkin Pie Spice Cookbook: Delicious Recipes for Sweets, Treats and Other Autumnal Delights by Stephanie Pedersen

 - Flavors of Fall: A Bushel of Freshly Picked Recipes, Easy How-to’s and New Ways to Celebrate with Family and Friends by Gooseberry Patch